-The next section presents a comparative static macroeconomic framework of analysis that describes the investment decisions and financing decisions for a representative enterprise over the business cycle.
+The next section presents a macroeconomic framework of analysis that describes the investment decisions and financing decisions for a representative enterprise over the business cycle.
 There are many ways in which a bank is different from a steel company, but in terms of asset adjustments and rational financing adjustments over the business cycle the two are remarkably similar.
-In previous work (Krainer; 1985, 1992, and 2003) we have described and measured these asset adjustments and financing adjustments for non-financial enterprises.
-This research indicates that shock-induced changes in equity valuations initiate asset adjustments of non-financial enterprises.
-Rising (or falling) equity share valuations cause non-financial enterprises to increase (or decrease) their investments in speculative inventories and plant and equipment thus causing cyclical expansions (or contractions) in business activity, and increases (or decreases) in the operating risk of firms.
-We also found that when non-financial enterprises adjust the asset side of their balance sheet by investing more (or less) in these risky assets, they match that investment strategy by financing more of their investments with equity (or debt).
-In other words, the increased real investments occurring during economic expansions are increasingly financed at the margin with equity, while more of the representative firm's downsized assets in recessions are financed with debt.
-Long-term financial leverage and financial risk are countercyclical.
+In previous work (Krainer; 1985, 1992, 1996, 2000, and 2003) we have described and measured these asset adjustments and financing adjustments for nonfinancial enterprises.
+This research indicates that shock-induced changes in equity valuations initiate asset adjustments.
+Rising (or falling) equity share valuations cause nonfinancial enterprises to increase (or decrease) their investments in speculative inventories and plant and equipment thus causing cyclical expansions (or contractions) in business activity, and increases (or decreases) in the operating risk of firms.
+We also found that when nonfinancial enterprises adjust the asset side of their balance sheet by investing more (or less) in these risky assets, they match that investment strategy by financing more of their investments with equity (or debt).
+In other words, economic expansions are financed at the margin with equity while recessions are supported with debt.
+Long-term financial leverage and financial risk is countercyclical.
 In Section III below we present similar empirical evidence on these asset or portfolio adjustments and financing adjustments for the entire U.S. banking sector over the period 1956-2000.
 We will see in this section that U.S. banks invest more heavily in private risky loans (or cash and securities) in response to increases (or decreases) in lagged bank share valuations.
 Moreover, when banks adjust the asset side of their balance sheets by investing more (or less) in business and consumer loans, they finance more (or less) of their assets with equity compared to deposits.
-Furthermore, these asset adjustments and financing adjustments for U.S. banks are observed in the data long before the enactment of the FDIC Improvement Act (FDICIA) of 1991 that implemented the prompt and corrective action feature of risk-based capital requirements for depository institutions.
+Furthermore, these asset adjustments and financing adjustments for U.S. banks are observed in the data long before the enactment of the FDIC Improvement Act of 1991 that implemented the prompt and corrective action feature of risk-based capital requirements for depository institutions.
 Finally, this paper concludes in Section IV with a short summary of the main results.